|Nutritional Guidelines (per serving)|

 If you want to customize it to another season, simply switch to a plain simple syrup or a more suitable flavor.
 For instance, a lavender syrup would be a fantastic substitute for spring and summer parties.

-Place a frozen ice ring in a punch bowl.
+Place a frozen ice ring or large chunks of ice and some of the fresh fruit in a punch bowl.

 Add all of the ingredients except the wine and soda and stir well.

 Slowly add the ginger ale and Champagne.